 Best comedy shows in Paris

 Comedy theaters in Paris

 Despite their reputation for being serious and not smiling very often, Parisians love to laugh and the city has a vibrant comedy scene.
 The metro is constantly covered with advertisements for the most popular “le one-man show”, which actually means stand-up comedy in French.
 The Grands Boulevards neighborhood is the epicenter of Parisian comedic life.
 Some of the most famous comedy theaters include the Théâtre du Splendid, the Théâtre de la Porte Saint Martin and the Théâtre des Variétés.
 What we particularly love about these theaters is that pros and amateurs alike grace their stages.

 English comedy in Paris

 If you’re worried that all of these hilarious comedy shows are only available in French, the INSIDR team has great news for you!
 Paris also has a dynamic English-speaking comedy scene.
 One of the most popular, and most well-known, shows in English is Olivier Giraud’s “How to become a Parisian in One Hour”.
 Not only is it absolutely hilarious, but also contains precious advice to understand the mysterious breed that is the Parisian.
 We also love Julia Collas’ “Oh My God she is a Parisian”.
 The Englishwoman provides a comedic look into all of the stressful, intricate and fun details of living in Paris.

 Best Contemporary dance shows in Paris

-The contemporary dance scene is of course not just confined to the magnificent Opera Garnier..
-There are venues all over the city.
+While most contemporary dance performances take place at Opera Garnier, there are other venues all over the city.
 The Theatre National de Chaillot is one of the most prestigious addresses in Paris.
 Its Grand Foyer overlooks the Eiffel Tower and the Champ de Mars.
 The Theatre de La Ville and the Grande Halle de la Villette are two of our other favorite contemporary dance halls.